Pick of the Week:

 Black Bolt No. 4 reminded me of a mix of Rick & Morty and the Venture Bros with Niles Cauldor filling a Rick/Rusty Venture role and Cliff feeling the Brock Role.
 I wouldn’t mind seeing an animation block of Cartoon Network with Young Animal.

-Avengers No. 10 cemented my view that humanity isn’t ready for first contact & would probably respond violently to a non-humanoid alien race.
+Avengers No. 10 cemented my view that humanity isn’t ready for first contact and would probably respond violently to a non-humanoid alien race.
 Taskmaster felt like the Hawkeye/Black Widow of the group.

 Extremity No. 6 truly made the world more gray when revenge has a higher priority than the life of your child.
 I can’t shake the Last Airbender vibe I am getting.

-East of West No. 34 amazes me that 30+ issues in, the creative team is still on fire & balancing so many characters & subplots.
+East of West No. 34 amazes me that 30+ issues in, the creative team is still on fire and balancing so many characters & subplots.